VannAtApollo/se-demo-template/README.md

  7. Install the Apollo CLI: https://www.apollographql.com/docs/devtools/cli/
  8. Install the Rover CLI: https://www.apollographql.com/docs/rover/
  9. Log into Studio and create a Deployed Graph, get an API Key and note your Graph ID and Variant ID
- 10. Run `make install-deps` to install npm packages for each subgraph and to rename dot_env to .env and cloudbuild.yaml.tmpl to cloudbuild.yaml (this will NOT overwrite current .env files)
+ 10. Run `make install-deps` to install npm packages for each subgraph and to rename dot_env to .env and cloudbuild.yaml.tmpl to cloudbuild.yaml (this __will__ overwrite current files but `make setup` will restore them)
  11. Edit the .env file in ./gateway, ./subgraph1, ./subgraph2, ./subgraph3 to fill in the appropriate variables __OR__ use the setup tool by typing `make setup`

 ## Run it Locally with Unmanaged Federation (Local Composition)